 Also remember to knit your scarf according to your own size.
 So if you are shorter you may not need to make it as long; maybe 70 inches will work for you and it'll be super.

-You can use any type of yarn to knit a super scarf.
+You can use any type of yarn to knit your super scarf.
 I made mine with a super bulky yarn although you can use worsted weight or chunky as well.
 It's up to you and what you want your scarf to look like.